Alden Estates of Northmoor

 While very few employees of assisted living facilities are hardened criminals looking to victimize elderly residents, careless or poorly trained staff are increasingly common in an industry that’s under strain from the recent influx of retired seniors needing late life care or rehabilitation services.
 Often facilities fail to train employees in proper protocols and vulnerable residents consequently suffer harm.

-While Illinois laws try to protect its citizens from these pitfalls in the senior care industry, Levin & Perconti has seen too many cases of elder abuse involving the following
+While Illinois laws try to protect its citizens from these pitfalls in the senior care industry, Levin & Perconti has seen too many cases of elder abuse and neglect involving the following:

 - Medication Errors